simonxiang1/dwm/README.md

   - f4/f5 to dec/inc brightness by 2.5%
   - alt-comma/alt-period to go to prev song/next song
     - it makes sense if you think of it as ncmpcpp binds, comma maps to "<" and period maps to ">"
-- patched in swallow, pertag (for swallow to work, change "st" to "St"), shiftview, autostart, ewmh (not entirely sure if it works or not)
+- patched in swallow, pertag (for swallow to work, change "st" to "St"), shiftview, autostart, ewmh (not entirely sure if it works or not), attach direction (changed position of newly spawned window)
 - the bar now displays shulk's monado arts (with Source Han Sans to match the aesthetic)
 - everything is blurred  (thanks compton??)